adamzvolanek/silver-barnacle/lecturebook/lectures/lecture04/section4_1.md

 ### What are the ISPs responsible for

-ISPs are responsible for making sure you can access the Internet, routing Internet traffic, resolving domain names, and maintaining the network infrastructure that makes Internet access possible.
+ISPs are responsible for making sure you can access the internet, routing internet traffic, resolving domain names, and maintaining the network infrastructure that makes internet access possible.

 Access is limited and provisioned by a subscribers chosen plan.